-First, let me tell you about my education and professional credentials.
-I am a Licensed Professional Counselor (LPC), a Licensed Marriage and Family Therapist (LMFT) and a Certified Sex Therapist (CST).
+I’m a Licensed Professional Counselor (LPC), Licensed Marriage and Family Therapist (LMFT) and a Certified Sex Therapist (CST).
 My education began with a Bachelor of Arts degree in Interpersonal Communications from Michigan State University.
-I also obtained degrees in English and Psychology from the University of Michigan (which included a teaching certification) and a Masters in Counseling from Oakland University, which is fully accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-It was after completion of my Masters that I was licensed as an LPC and accredited as a Nationally Certified Counselor (NCC).
-I then earned a certification in Marriage and Family Therapy from The Denver Family Institute, an American Association of Marriage and Family Therapy (AAMFT) accredited post-graduate program and subsequently licensed as an LMFT.
-Finally, I pursued certification as a CST and concurrently completed a certification in sexual health through the University of Michigan’s Continuing Education program.
+I also hold degrees in English and Psychology from the University of Michigan (which included a teaching certification) and a Masters in Counseling from Oakland University, which is fully accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+I earned a certification in Marriage and Family Therapy from The Denver Family Institute, an American Association of Marriage and Family Therapy (AAMFT) accredited post-graduate program.
+Additionally, I attended the University of Michigan’s Sexual Health Certification Program.

-I belong to the American Association of Sexuality Educators, Counselors & Therapists (AASECT), the American Association for Marriage and Family Therapy (AAMFT) and the Colorado Association of Marriage and Family Therapy (CAMFT), where I take part in additional workshops and trainings.
-The time I spend as a member of these professional associations allows me to continue my professional education so I can stay current with the latest therapy trends and tools available for my clients and my practice.
+I belong to numerous professional organizations including the American Association of Sexuality Educators, Counselors and Therapists (AASECT), the Society for Sex Therapy and Research (SSTAR), the Sexual Health Alliance (SHA) and the American Association for Marriage and Family Therapy (AAMFT) where I present, volunteer and take part in additional workshops and training.
+The time I spend as a member of these professional associations allows me to continue my professional education so I can stay current with the latest therapy trends and tools available for my clients and me.